Sukeban: Media and cultural influence

 In the 1970s and 1980s, sukeban became popular characters in seinen manga.
 Sukeban characters could also be seen in shōjō manga publications.
 Sukeban Deka, Tales of Yajikita College and Hana no Asuka-gumi! were three popular shōjo series that had a mostly sukeban cast.

 Pink film director Norifumi Suzuki made the first films in the seven-film Girl Boss (Sukeban) series.
 He also started the four-film Terrifying Girls' High School series (1971–1972) featuring sukeban characters.
 Both series featured prominent Pinky violent actresses Reiko Ike and Miki Sugimoto, as well as former beauty queen Reiko Oshida.
 On December 6, 2005, Panik House company released a four-disc region-1 DVD collection surveying Sukeban films entitled The Pinky Violence Collection.
 These films challenged traditional constructions of gender and female sexuality in postwar Japan.

-Japanese crime writer Jake Adelstein said with regards to sukeban:
+Crime writer Jake Adelstein said with regards to sukeban:

 What is unusual is that in the yakuza, women have no authority and there are almost no female members.
 That the female gangs even existed is an oddity in Japan's generally sexist male-dominated deviant culture... the world was about feminism and liberation, and perhaps they felt like women have the right to be just as stupid, promiscuous, risk-seeking, adrenaline junkies and violent as their male counterparts.